mgajda/less-arbitrary/towards-better-union.md

 We will define it below as `PresenceConstraint` in [@sec:presence-absence-constraints].

 It should be noted that these laws are still compatible with the strict, static type
-discipline: namely the `beyond` set corresponds to a set of constrants with at least one type error, and a task of a compiler to prevent any program with the terms that type only to the `beyond` as a least upper bound.
+discipline: namely the `beyond` set corresponds to a set of constraints with at least one type error, and a task of a compiler to prevent any program with the terms that type only to the `beyond` as a least upper bound.